-There's something special that comes over you when you're halfway through the perfect dinner at a friend's house.
-He always manages to do this, your friend — make you feel like the evening could go on forever and you wouldn't mind.
-His last dinner was like this, too.
-You just really enjoyed yourself, and you're not sure how he did it.
+There’s a special feeling that comes over you when you’re halfway through the perfect dinner at a friend’s house.
+She always manages to do this, your friend — make you feel like the evening could go on forever and you wouldn’t mind.
+Her last dinner was like this, too.
+You just really enjoyed yourself, and you’re not sure how she did it.
 Was it the food, the lighting, the people?
-You didn't feel the need to pull out your phone even once, and that never happens.
+You didn’t feel the need to pull out your phone even once, and that never happens.

-True hospitality is subtle, as I've written before.
-You don't realize you're getting it until after you're already comfortable.
-One way to crack the secrets of a superb host?
+True hospitality is subtle, as I’ve written before.
+You don’t realize you’re getting it until after you’re already feeling totally comfortable.
+One way to figure out the secrets of a superb host?
 Start with the end result, the good feelings that you, the guest, experience.
 Here are five things a good host makes you feel, and how they (slyly) do it.

 1. You feel totally relaxed and comfortable.

-The evening is well underway, and if your shoulders could talk, they would say "Thank you for finally removing me from your ears, for the love."
-You're mingling without obligation, you're talking without feeling self-conscious, you're laughing because, well, laughing is the best and it makes you feel awesome.
-You may even be dancing — and you're doing it all spontaneously!
-(And no, it's not because of the alcohol.)
-What is happening.
+The evening is well underway, and if your shoulders could talk, they would say “Thank you for finally removing me from your ears!”
+You’re mingling without obligation, you’re talking without feeling self-conscious, you’re laughing because, well, laughing is the best and something as funny.
+You may even be dancing.
+And you’re doing it all spontaneously!
+(And no, it’s not because of the alcohol.)
+What is happening?!

 How your host does it: It starts with the basics, like making sure the house is clean and playing good tunes.
 After that, it’s all about fine-tuning.
 Everyone has a different definition of what’s comfortable, but a good host creates a vibe that works for anyone.
 It may be lounge-y and informal or glammed up; it may be communal or funky.
 But she lets her guests know what to expect, if necessary, and then helps them tune their inner stations to the vibe she’s working.